simplyn2deep: (Ocean's 11::Turk Malloy::laugh)

 ↑↑↑ Available dates:

-Hello! ^.^ I hope your weekend is treating you well.
-Let's enjoy a nice little Lonely Prompts day, shall we?
-If this is your first time at [community profile] comment_fic on a Sunday, you can either request previous prompts to be filled or share your recent fills for prompts.
+Happy Sunday, everyone! :D Let's settle in and get some brainstorms started for today, our weekly Lonely Prompts adoption day, and perhaps in preparation for Lonely Prompts Week, which begins Monday. ✨ If this is your first time at [community profile] comment_fic on a Sunday, you can either request previous prompts to be filled or share your recent fills for prompts.
 (Or do both, of course!) ✎

 How to look for prompts: